-The question of how long I have studied Chinese has followed me almost from day one (which was in 2007).
-It have been asked this question a lot, I have asked others the same question and I have spent a good deal of time thinking about both the question and the answer.
+The question of how long I have studied Chinese has followed me almost from day one.
+I have been asked this question a lot, I have asked others the same question, and I have spent a good deal of time thinking about both the question and the answer.

 In this article, I’m going to discuss it from numerous angles and my goal is to start a discussion, so I would very much appreciate any comments, thoughts or questions you might have yourself!